Space-filling curves of self-similar sets (III): Skeletons: Introduction

-The self-similar sets satisfying \emph{finite type condition} constitute an important class of fractals.
-(See for instance \cite{RaoWen98, NgaiWang01, BandtMesing09}.
-The definition is also given in Section \ref{Sec:finitetype}.)
+Next, we show existence of the skeleton for a more general case.
+The self-similar sets satisfying \emph{finite type condition} constitute an important class of fractals (see for instance, \cite{RaoWen98, NgaiWang01, BandtMesing09}).
 In fact, all the space-filling curves appeared in the literature were constructed for the self-similar sets of finite type.
 We prove that

-\begin{theorem} Let $K$ be the invariant set of an IFS satisfying the finite type condition, then $K$ possesses a skeleton provided $K$ is connected. \end{theorem}
+\begin{theorem} Let $K$ be the invariant set of an IFS satisfying the finite type condition.
+If $K$ is connected, then $K$ possesses a skeleton. \end{theorem}